 Home to both a sprawling urban wilderness — Forest Park — and the world’s smallest dedicated park, Mill Ends, Portland offers visitors a breath of fresh air.
-There are more than 200 parks within city limits, from forests to marshlands, trails to skateboarding rails.
+There are more than 200 parks and gardens within city limits, from forests to marshlands, trails to skateboarding rails.

 Downtown Portland’s newest park, this former parking lot was converted into a public square in 2009.
 Located just a block from Pioneer Courthouse Square, Director Park features a café, ample outdoor seating and a fountain, and plays host to occasional events in the summer.

 At 24 inches (61 centimeters) in diameter, Mills End is the world’s smallest dedicated park.
 Located in the median of Southwest Naito Parkway at Taylor Street, its story began when a journalist for the Oregon Journal, Dick Fagan, got tired of looking at the ugly pothole below his office window.
 He decided to plant ﬂowers in the hole and name it Mill Ends Park.
 To generate interest in this tiny green space, Fagan centered many newspaper stories around the capers of a ﬁctitious park resident, a leprechaun named Patrick O’Toole.

 Located in the heart of downtown Portland, Pioneer Courthouse Square is affectionately known as the city’s “living room.”
 Once a grim parking structure, the square is now a thriving urban park and the single most-visited site in Oregon, attracting more than 9.5 million visitors annually.
 The square’s on-site resources include TriMet’s bus and light rail ticket office.
 The square is also one of Portland’s leading outdoor venues, hosting 300 events each year, from large-scale concerts to cultural festivals.
 The Portland Farmers Market operates in the Square every Monday from 10 a.m.-2 p.m., June-October.